Navigating federal funding in 2022

 Funds are here to support urgent K-12 priorities, including learning recovery.
 We'd love to talk to you about how Paper helps districts like yours provide high-dosage tutoring at scale.

-The latest American Rescue Plan (ARP) Act allocates $130 billion for states to disburse to K-12, and expands upon provisions in the CARES Act and CRRSA Act.
+As part of the three emergency relief packages, the American Rescue Plan (ARP) Act allocates $130 billion (through ESSER III, EANS II) for states to disburse to K-12, and expands upon provisions in the CARES Act (ESSER I, GEER I) and CRRSA Act (ESSER II, GEER II, and EANS I).

-Districts have the flexibility to use these funds for anything from pandemic-related safety costs to addressing socioemotional needs to supporting teachers.
-Notably, at least 20% of the ARP Act funds must be used by LEAs to address learning loss.
+K-12 leaders have the flexibility to use these funds for everything from pandemic-related safety costs to addressing socioemotional needs to supporting teachers.
+Notably, at least 20% of the ARP Act funds must be used to address "learning loss".

 Approved uses for federal funds